-Let's give you a hypothetical story although I am sure I can quickly think of thousands of stories that are almost identical to this one.
-45 years ago when you first decided to decorate your home, you chose to fill it with these cute little figurines called Hummels.
-You found a very reliable retailer that was able to receive orders directly from the Hummel factory and based on a list that included all the prices, you could order them as you desired.
+Outside of irrational market forces that one cannot control, like the example of the Chinese antique market, let's look at the things you can control, such as the prices you pay in the first place.
+Let's give you a hypothetical story, although I am sure I can quickly think of thousands of stories that are almost identical to this one.
+Forty-five years ago, when you first decided to decorate your home, you chose to fill it with these cute little figurines called Hummels.
+You found a very reliable retailer that was able to receive orders directly from the Hummel factory and based on a list that included all the prices; you could order them as you desired.
 Every shelf and nook in your home was filled with these little figurines, and you enjoyed them until yesterday when you decided it was finally time to move to a smaller abode and bring your mint condition Hummel collection still with the original boxes to market.
 Hopefully, to be enjoyed for another 45 years as you had enjoyed them by another collector such as yourself.